 The development of this line of treatment coupled with the existing treatments, chemotherapy and targeted therapy, is a pathway towards an era of precision medicine.“Before, we always look for location; always just one mode of treatment.
 Now that there are many modes of treating cancer, we can tailor-fit the treatments for patients because they too have different reactions to each treatment,” Wong said.

-According to MSD Philippines oncology medical adviser Dr. Ivy de Dios, biomarkers are important to identify what is the best approach to treat lung cancer and other malignancies among patients.
+According to MSD in the Philippines oncology medical adviser Dr. Ivy de Dios, biomarkers are important to identify what is the best approach to treat lung cancer and other malignancies among patients.
 “For patients with tumors negative for mutations for EGFR/ALK (epidermal growth factor receptor/anaplastic lymphoma kinase) and high PD-L1 expression, monotherapy with an immunotherapy is appropriate,” de Dios said.

 However, she added that for patients with negative or low PD-L1 expression, immunotherapy can also be done coupled with standard chemotherapy treatment.